 One of the biggest problems for freelancers in our industry is getting paid on time, so we’ve gone to great lengths to try to solve this problem.
 Our system guarantees that freelancers get paid within 30 days whenever they are commissioned on the platform.
-Upon completion, Storyhunter will bill the client the amount owed, plus Storyhunter’s service fee.
-The freelancer will get paid once Storyhunter gets paid, and often times earlier.
-Payoneer FAQ's can be found here.
+Upon completion, Storyhunter will bill the client the amount owed, plus Storyhunter’s service fee and complete the payment to the freelancer.
+Freelancers do not need to worry about invoicing clients or chasing late payments.

-We also offer a custom workflow for advances and expenses, along with early payment options for select freelancers.
+We also offer a custom workflow for advances and expenses, along with early payment options for a nominal fee.

 How much do I get paid?

 You work out your rates directly with your client the way you normally do.
-Depending on your relationship with the client hiring you, your payment amount might be subject to Seller fees.
-Sometimes money transfer or currency conversion fees may apply too (detailed here).
+Depending on your relationship with the client hiring you, your payment amount might be subject to the Freelancer Service Fee.
+Sometimes money transfer or currency conversion fees may apply, depending on the payout method and currency selected.
+You can review the fees associated with your available payout methods when adding them to your profile.
 Feel free to use the counter-offer tool when you negotiate and let publishers know if they’ve posted a project under the market rate.

 How do I get paid?

-We guarantee that you’re payment will be issued within 30 days of your project getting marked as complete on the Storyhunter platform (as long as your account is set up and barring any extraneous issues).
-Our global payments partner is Payoneer, which offers dozens of payment options including local currency bank transfer, pre-paid debit cards and more.
+We guarantee that your payment will be issued within 30 days of your project getting marked as complete on the Storyhunter platform (as long as your account is set up and barring any extraneous issues).
+We have partnered with industry leaders Hyperwallet & Payoneer, which allows us to offer multiple payment and currency options including bank transfer, wire transfer, Venmo, Paypal, and pre-paid debit cards.
 Click here for more information about payments.

 Are Advances Possible?

 Yes.
 Advances allow clients to pay a freelancer while projects are still ongoing.
-They are paid out to freelancers within ~3 business days.
+If expedited, advances are paid out to you within 3-5 business days.
+If not, advances will go out within 30 days.
 Read more on advances here.

 What about Expenses?

-Yes, we have a custom expenses workflow in which freelancers upload their itemized expenses and receipts for your approval (read more here).
-Make sure that your client approves any expenses beforehand, and make sure to upload your expenses before a publisher marks the project as complete.
+Yes, we have a custom expenses workflow in which freelancers upload their itemized expenses and receipts for approval and reimbursement (read more here).
+Confirm that your client approves of any expenses beforehand, and make sure to upload your expenses before a publisher marks the project as complete.
 If not, the final bill will not include expenses.